 When the user performs the action that has been set as the success factor for your product, it is known as activation.
 The action can be anything that makes the user continue using the product.
-And the rate at which activation takes place amidst your users is known as the Activation rate.
+The rate at which activation takes place among your users is known as the Activation rate.

 From the activation rate, it is possible to infer if the product is perceived to be useful by the user.
-A good activation rate suggests that the users are liking the UX and is, therefore, providing value to the customer.
+A good activation rate suggests that the users like the UX and are, therefore, providing value to the customer.

-The number of users who performed the action of success per the total number of users who signed up gives us the answer to the activation rate of the product.
+The number of users who performed the action successfully per the total number of users who signed up gives us the answer to the activation rate of the product.

 3. Conversion rate

-For example for every 100 users if you are getting 50 users signing up then the conversion rate would be 50%.
-The goal can be anything like completing particular action signup./ join the newspaper/buy products.
-It is basically a number of people taking an action from the number of people who had an opportunity to take it.
+For example, for every 100 users if you are getting 50 users signing up then the conversion rate would be 50%.
+The goal can be anything like completing a particular action signup./ join the newspaper/buying products.
+It is basically the number of people taking an action from the number of people who had an opportunity to take it.

 4. Task success rate

-The number of people successfully completing the task by a total number of people tried out (Attempts) the task gives us a task success rate.
-It is helpful to understand how effective is the task and gives us a opportunity either to enhance it or validate it.
+The number of people successfully completing the task by the total number of people who tried out (Attempts) the task gives us a task success rate.
+It is helpful to understand how effective is the task and gives us an opportunity either to enhance it or validate it.

 5. Time on Task

 It is basically how long does a user takes to complete a particular task.
 The lower the person takes time the more effective the experience.
-Multiple factors can be a reason like loading speed, the number of screens the user need to g through, got confused or lost.
-Calculate the average time it takes by doing a testing/averaging the time takes by the set of users.
+Multiple factors can be a reason like loading speed, the number of screens the user needs to go through, or getting confused or lost.
+Calculate the average time it takes by doing testing/averaging the time taken by the set of users.